 Tracking these giants begins after reporting at the park headquarters in t King to receive a short briefing about the rules and regulations when you meet gorillas and also to get assigned to the group booked for.
 Then after you escort the ranger guide to the forest to begin the activity possibly the most interesting activity done on earth.
 When you meet these giants you are strictly allowed one hour while observing their behaviors as well as taking photos.
 Rwanda has 12 habituated gorilla families (Habituated means they are used to short visits by humans.)
 10 gorilla families are ready for tracking and the two are used for research purposes.
 In each gorilla family, 8 members are only allowed to track meaning that 80 people track gorillas every day.

 Mountain gorilla facts

-Mountain gorillas live in family group which consists of 6-35 members and the group is led by a dominant silverback( called silverback because of the grey hair that develop on its back), the silverback is responsible for any activity which takes place in the group including where to feed, sleep, and also defending the group among others.
+Mountain gorillas live in a family group which consists of 6-35 members and the group is led by a dominant silverback( called a silverback because of the grey hair that develops on its back), the silverback is responsible for any activity which takes place in the group including where to feed, sleep, and also defending the group among others.
 Other members in a family include few subordinate males (black backs) and multiple females and kids.

 Mountain gorillas majorly feed on leaves, plants, fruits, aunts and they rarely drink water since most of the food they eat contains too much water.

 Mountain Gorilla tracking is worth the money paid for this activity, permits cost USD 750 per person per tracking including park entry fee and a ranger.
-Many travelers in the world can’t wait to go for this magical experience, a one to two days spend with gorillas in their natural environment is a life time experience difficult to forget.
+Many travelers in the world can’t wait to go for this magical experience, one to two days spend with gorillas in their natural environment is a lifetime experience difficult to forget.
 Be part of the experience, book with us for any gorilla safari to Rwanda at a very friendly price welcome in advance.